Government Canyon State Natural Area: Visitors

-GCSNA is open to the public 4 days (Fri. – Mon.) each week, weather permitting, and offers 40 mi of hiking/biking trails, with over 500 ft of elevation change found within the reserve's boundaries.
+GCSNA is open to the public 7am – 10pm (Fri. – Mon.) and 7am – 8pm (Tues. – Thurs.) each week, weather permitting, and offers 40 mi of hiking/biking trails, with over 500 ft of elevation change found within the reserve's boundaries.
 Entrance fee: $6 per adult; children 12 and under, free.
-Beginning Friday, October 5, 2012 the Natural Area will allow overnight camping on Fridays and Saturdays in the "Front Country" section only.
-There are regular walk-in 50-60 yd campsites, and two group walk-in campsites that allow up to 16 persons per site.
+The Natural Area allows overnight camping in the "Front Country" designated areas only.
+There are regular walk-in, 50-60 yd, campsites and two group walk-in campsites that allow up to 16 persons per site.

 TPWD urges all visitors to respect the LEAVE NO TRACE set of wilderness ethics when visiting the Natural Area: 1) Plan Ahead and Prepare, 2) Travel on Marked Trails Only, 3) Always Dispose of Waste Properly, 4) Leave Behind What You Find, 5) Never Build An Open Fire, 6) Respect All Wildlife, and 7) Be Considerate of Other Visitors.